 Self-knowledge vs. self-absorption

-I used to confuse these two, but I'm now convinced that self-knowledge and the exercise of getting to know oneself better are not at all the same thing as self-absorption.
+I used to confuse these two, but I’m now convinced that self-knowledge and the exercise of getting to know one’s self better are not at all the same thing as self-absorption.
 There is ample evidence from psychology and counseling professionals that self-knowledge is an important component of mental health and emotional intelligence.
 Dr. Brené Brown’s work on vulnerability has clearly demonstrated that those who know and accept themselves are much more resilient when life throws them a curve ball.

 Have you found ways to know and like yourself?